-The interviews with AKEP officials and the review of public consultation documents published by AKEP show that since 2010 the use of the BULRAIC method for fixed telephony has been formally accepted, whereas for Bit stream access the Retail + method was used until 2016.
-Since then, this method has undergone a significant change by being replaced by x% reduction of the maximum and / or minimum Bit stream access fee.
-From the interviews with AKEP officials and ex-officials resulted that applying the BULRIC method turns out to be difficult and cost effective, therefore, currently it is used an alternative technique of a rate adjustment according to a Benchmark level and their escalation reduction (glide path).
+10 DECISION No. 21, dated 30.3.2018 "On Document Adoption.
+Market analysis of fixed telephony: Wholesale market in termination/transits call in Public Fixed Telephone Networks, Final Document" and the 2018 Annual Activity Report, AKEP change by being replaced by x% reduction of the maximum and / or minimum Bitstream access fee.
+From the interviews with AKEP officials and ex-officials result that applying the BULRIC method turns out to be difficult and costly, therefore, currently it is used an alternative technique of a rate adjustment according to a Benchmark level and their escalation reduction (glide path).

-The data and reviewed literature show that using Retail + allows the SPM operator is free to choose the retail price and as a result, it enables it to control the entire market.
+The data and reviewed literature show that using Retail + allows the SPM operator to be free to choose the retail price and as a result, it enables it to control the entire market.
 The choice of such a retail price enables it to remove competitors from the market or compress their profit margin.
 AKEP's motivation to have used the Retail + method until 2016 is considered unjustified.
 The justification for using this method, namely to preserve the relevance of the final prices, which are certainly not under discussion, without however considering whether such relevance would not have been even better assessed by a cost orientation model for all access services.